 - The room should be ventilated after all lamp remains have been removed

-While not classified as Toxic, there may be a small amount of toxins in an LED bulb.
-The amount is too small to cause any potential danger but care should still be taken if the bulb breaks.
+While not classified as Toxic, there may be a small amount of toxins in an LED light bulb.
+The amount is too small to cause any potential danger but care should still be taken if the light bulb breaks.
 Use gloves and a dedicated broom to sweep up the glass and dispose of it as soon as possible.
-LEDs and products used to clean up after the bulb can be disposed of in the household waste as the government has not declared them as toxic.
-LEDs are made from plastic not glass so are harder to break than other bulbs.
+LED light bulbs and products used to clean up after the light bulb can be disposed of in the household waste as the government has not declared them as toxic.
+LED light bulbs are made from plastic not glass so are harder to break than other light bulbs.